They spoke out against immigrants. So she unearthed their own immigrant ancestors

 Mendelsohn pulled out similar historical receipts for Dan Scavino, the White House Director of Social Media.
 Earlier this month Scavino voiced his opposition to chain migration, by which families immigrate to a country in small groups over time.

-It only took a few days for Mendelsohn to trace Scavino's roots in America back to 1904, when his great-grandfather became the first of several Scavinos to immigrate from Italy in very similar fashion.
+It only took a few hours for Mendelsohn to trace Scavino's roots in America back to 1904, when his great-grandfather's brother became the first of several Scavinos to immigrate from Italy in very similar fashion.

 Proving prejudice is nothing new